glouppe/info8006-introduction-to-ai/lecture10.md

 The prior probability of a word sequence $\mathbf{w} = w\_1, ..., w\_L$ is given by
 $$P(\mathbf{w}) = \prod\_{l=1}^L P(w\_l | w\_{l-1}, ..., w\_{l-N+1}).$$

-The N-gram probabilities probabilities are estimated from training texts by counting N-gram occurrences to form maximum likelihood estimates.
+The N-gram probabilities are estimated from training texts by counting N-gram occurrences to form maximum likelihood estimates.

 ---